 On occasion, it might be necessary to uninstall a recently applied patch due to unexpected system instability or application errors following patch installation.
-A feature that is currently only available for Windows-based devices, Automox patch rollbacks is an excellent way to "undo" the installation of unstable or undesired patches.
+A feature that is currently only available for Windows-based devices, an Automox patch rollback is an excellent way to "undo" the installation of unstable or undesired patches.

 Removing a Patch Using the Automox Console

-To rollback an installed patch in the Automox console, first navigate to the target device's Device Details page and scroll down to the Software section.
-When you locate the patch you would like to roll back, select on the Actions drop-down menu and click Rollback.
+To roll back an installed patch in the Automox console, first navigate to the target device's Device Details page and scroll down to the Software section.
+When you locate the patch you would like to roll back, select it and the Bulk Actions drop-down menu.
+Click Roll Back.